 Giving birth to a baby is so much more than a physical phenomenon; it engages parents to be in a transformational experience.
 Labor and Birth are key life events full of emotion and meaning.
 I believe that every pregnant and laboring woman should have all of the care and support she needs during this vulnerable time in her life.

 Sekesa Berry is a loving mother of four children and a community mother to many.
-She has serviced her community for many years as a Birthing Assitant (Doula), a WIC Breastfeeding Peer Counselor and a Lactation Consultant.
-For over a decade Sekesa has achieved a level of recognizable service to her community working with local non-profit organizations such as Breastfeeding ROSE, Bellies to Babies Foundation, Families First Atlanta, and now SisterSong, in effort to empower families with evidence-based information and options for maternal health.
+She has serviced her community for many years as a Labor Assistant (Doula), a WIC Breastfeeding Peer Counselor and a Lactation Consultant.
+For over a decade Sekesa has achieved a level of recognizable service to her community working with local non-profit organizations such as Breastfeeding ROSE, Bellies to Babies Foundation, Families First Atlanta, and now SisterSong, in effort to empower families with evidence-based information and options to improve maternal health outcomes.